14 Karat Gold Jewelry Guide | GLDN

 14k Gold vs. 14k Yellow Gold

-Since yellow gold is more widely used than white gold or rose gold, “14k gold” may also be called 14k yellow gold.
-Both terms refer to the same thing.
+Since yellow gold is more widely used than white gold or rose gold, “14k gold” may also be referred to as “14k yellow gold.”
 The yellow variety of 14k gold is by far the most common (pure 24k gold is yellow, so people expect gold alloys to be some shade of yellow).
 Because of this, the reference to “yellow” is often left out of the title.
 The only reason to include it is if you’re clarifying the difference between yellow gold and another shade, such as white gold or rose gold.
 Basically, if you just see “14k gold,” you can assume this means it’s 14k yellow gold.

 Which is better, 14k or 18k gold?

 This question gets asked a lot.
-There is no correct answer to this; it depends on what you value most.
-If you ask “Which is more expensive?” that’s simple.
+There’s no correct answer: it depends on what you value most!
+If you ask which is more expensive, that’s simple.
 When you compare 18k vs. 14k gold, a cube of 18k gold would be more expensive than a cube of 14k gold because it contains more pure gold.
-But in terms of jewelry, especially when it comes to yellow gold, 14k is a popular preference—not only because it’s less spendy, but because it generally has a softer shade of yellow and is harder than 18k gold.
-When you compare 10k vs. 14k gold,10k gold is even harder than 14k and has a lighter yellow shade, which can also be beautiful.
+But in terms of jewelry, especially when it comes to yellow gold, 14k is a popular preference—not only because it’s less spendy, but because it’s generally a softer shade of yellow and is more durable than 18k gold.
+When you compare 10k vs. 14k gold,10k gold is even harder than 14k and has a lighter yellow shade, which is also beautiful and flattering!